-&lt;sup>29 Contribution from the Government of Türkiye.
+&lt;sup>31 Contribution from the Government of Türkiye.

-&lt;sup>30 Contribution from the Government of Portugal and in line with the contribution from the Government of Gambia and ITU.
+Contribution from the Government of Portugal, key organizational elements are in line with the contribution from the Government of Gambia and ITU.

-In terms of regional efforts, the Africa Higher Education Centers of Excellence (ACE) Project, a collaboration between the World Bank and African governments, aims to enhance Science, Technology, Engineering, and Mathematics (STEM) in African higher education institutions.
-Launched in three phases, the project has established and strengthened 43 Centers of Excellence across the continent.
-Key takeaways include the promotion of regional specialization to address common development challenges, the strengthening of high-quality training and applied research and the expansion into new areas vital for Africa's economic growth, such as sustainable cities, energy and public health (About The Africa Higher Education Centers of Excellence (ACE) Project, 2022).
+the development on new capabilities to deal with emerging needs, this is why the project also targets high-quality training and applied research for the expansion into new areas vital for Africa's economic growth, such as sustainable cities, energy and public health (Africa Higher Education Centers of Excellence (ACE) Project, 2022).